Talessil/Talessil/README.md

 🔭 I’m currently a master's student at PPGCC-UFJF, with a focus on research in database analysis.

-🌱 I’m currently working with semantics, machine learning, and recommendation systems.
+🌱 I’m working with semantics, machine learning, and recommendation systems.